-Rather than making multiple monthly payments that take time and energy, loans that have been consolidated exist within one simple payment to a single lender.
-Most federal loans can be treated in this way; however, private loans can’t.
-Students with these types of loans should instead talk to their lenders about the possibility of refinancing.
+Rather than making multiple monthly payments that take time and energy, borrowers can consolidate their loans so they make one simple payment to a single lender.
+Most federal loans allow consolidation while most private loans do not offer this option.
+Borrowers with private loans can talk to their lenders about refinancing possibilities.

-Consolidated loans allow borrowers to make one easy payment each month, rather than several.
+Consolidated loans allow borrowers to make one monthly payment rather than several.

 The fixed interest rate is found by averaging the existing rates and rounding up by one-eighth of a percentage, meaning students may end up with a lower overall rate.

-Like unconsolidated loans, borrowers still have access to multiple repayment options under this plan.
+Like unconsolidated loans, borrowers still have access to multiple repayment options.

-Students who are struggling to repay their loans in the given time frame can receive an extension so the monthly payment becomes lower.
+Students who struggle to repay their loans in the given time frame can receive an extension so the monthly payment becomes lower.

-Under consolidated loans, borrowers can set up a monthly automatic debit from their account, thereby saving time and improving their credit score from making on-time payments.
+Under consolidated loans, borrowers can schedule a monthly automatic debit from their account, thereby saving time and improving their credit score from making on-time payments.

-Loans can only be consolidated once, meaning that even if the interest rate went down in future, their rate would remain the same.
+Borrowers can only consolidate loans once, meaning that even if the interest rate drops, their rate remains the same.

-Because consolidated loans typically last longer than the standard 10-year loan, they’ll likely end up paying more in interest over the life of the loan.
+Because consolidated loans typically last longer than the standard 10-year loan, borrowers likely end up paying more in interest over the life of the loan.

 Some loans, such as the Perkins, allow for certain individuals to receive loan forgiveness.
 Any types of benefits offered under the original loan terms go away once multiple loans are consolidated.

-Consolidated loans don’t offer the standard six-month grace period for repayments after a student graduates, so if they consolidate immediately after leaving school, payments are immediately due.
+Consolidated loans do not offer the standard six-month grace period for repayments after a student graduates, so if borrowers consolidate immediately after leaving school, payments are immediately due.

-Individuals who enjoyed any special repayment provisions under their old plan (e.g. reductions in principal or lower interest rates) will lose them once the loans are consolidated.
+Students who enjoyed any special repayment provisions, such as lower interest rates, under their old plan will lose them once the loans are consolidated.

-Although a less common option than forbearance, deferment or consolidation, some students elect to refinance their loans – depending on their unique circumstances.
-It’s important to remember that, while only federal loans can be consolidated, both private and federal loans qualify for refinancing.
+Although not as common as forbearance, deferment, or consolidation, refinancing is another option for student loans.
+Borrowers should note that while only federal loans can be consolidated, both private and federal loans qualify for refinancing.

-Average federal loan interest rates hover between 4 and 7 percent, while federal loans are typically between 9 and 12 percent.
+Average federal loan interest rates hover between 4-7%, while federal loans are typically between 9-12%.
 By refinancing, however, students may be able to get a significantly lower interest rate.

 Refinanced loans often offer a lower monthly payment than the original loan, thereby making it easier for borrowers to maintain their payments.

-If you currently have a private loan that required a co-signer, refinancing often means you can release the co-signer from their responsibilities.
+For borrowers with a private loan that required a cosigner, refinancing often means they can release the cosigner from their responsibilities.

-Longer repayment plans (say, moving from 10 to 20 years) often negate the benefits associated with lower interest rates, as students end up paying more in interest during the longer lifespan of the loan.
+Longer repayment plans often negate the benefits associated with lower interest rates, as students end up paying more in interest during the longer lifespan of the loan.

-Refinanced loans don’t offer any type of forgiveness, regardless of the chosen career.
-In fact, refinanced loans are still due even if you die, meaning any remaining funds must come out of your estate.
+Refinanced loans do not offer any type of forgiveness, regardless of the chosen career.
+In fact, refinanced loans are still due even if the borrower dies, meaning any remaining funds must come out of their estate.

 Discover schools with the programs and courses you’re interested in, and start learning today.